rsvim/rfc/3-JavaScriptRuntime.md

 Introducing third-party scripting languages is always a trend in (Neo)VIM's history.
 In the old days before Neovim appeared, people use [python](https://www.python.org/) and javascript on [node.js](https://nodejs.org/) to achieve more complex features in their plugins: code-complete, async code lint running in background, etc. After Neovim brings lua, people still keep integrating third-party lua libraries for more features, such as async support via [luv](https://github.com/luvit/luv) (which brings a strong sense of separation when developing async scripts).

-The whole reason is simply because: both of vimscript and lua still lack many modern language features to achieve the real power.
+The whole reason is simply because: both of vimscript and lua lack of modern language features, and they don't have a modern package management tool like python's pip, node's npm.
 That's why RSVIM choose JavaScript, one of the most successful scripting languages.
-When comparing with js, lua still lacks in below aspects:
+When comparing with js, lua has below shortcomings:

 - It doesn't support many modern language features:
   - Async/await.